-YOUNG LIVING IS COMMITTED TO PRODUCING THE BEST, MOST POTENT OILS SO THAT OPTIMAL HEALING CAN OCCUR.
+YOUNG LIVING IS COMMITTED TO PRODUCING THE BEST, MOST POTENT OILS SO THAT OPTIMAL BENEFITS MAY OCCUR.
 HOW?

 - Seed to Seal

 Young Living’s standard, called “Seed to Seal”, ensures that we keep our promise of quality, whether we are sourcing oils in the jungles of Ecuador and the deserts of Oman, or rigorously testing them in our Utah research laboratories.